hectoragr/frontend-nanodegree-feedreader/README.md

 Links to multiple episodes in [SoundCloud](https://soundcloud.com/) by [Linear Digressions](http://lineardigressions.com/)

-## Testing
+## How to Run

+1. Clone this repository to your machine
+2. Open the [index.html](./index.html) file in your local machine
-To verify the Feed Reader is working just load the homepage of the Feed Reader and at the very bottom everything should be green.
+3. Go to the bottom of the RSS Feed and verify that Jasmine is running 7 Specifications successfully.
+Everything should be green.

 # Contributing